kworm1/pylocker/README.md

 the original file must be available to hash), and such changes should be easily detectable to anyone inspecting this code.

+## Installation
+Save pylocker.py to your computer

+## Instructions for usage
+Run pylocker.py.
+You will get a menu in the command line.
+It will hopefully be self-explanatory.

+## License

 This file is Copyright (C) 2013 Kjetil Wormnes:

 Permission is hereby granted, free of charge, to any person obtaining a